benji1123/Model_E/Raspberry Pi/LaneDetection/README.md

 Stop Sign Detection
 ----------
 This part is _jenky_.
 It doesn't use a __neural network__, but a simple `matchTemplate()` function from [OpenCV](https://docs.opencv.org/2.4/doc/tutorials/imgproc/histograms/template_matching/template_matching.html).
 The easist potential solution is experimenting with the `threshold` variable.
 The higher you set it, the more strict the algorithm is with what it considers a _stop sign_.
-Hopefully this quick fix will be enough.
+Hopefully this quick fix will be enough. __Below is an example of a false-positive with `threshold = 0.4`__.

 ![](images/stop-sign-error.PNG)